- Raw Food

 5% any other organ (usually kidney as this is readily available)

-We feed our lovely Organic eggs several times a week too, the whole egg (shell included) can be fed but our fussy pups leave a trail of crunched up and spat out shell around the kitchen so we’ve given up trying!
+We feed our gang eggs (from our lovely chickens Martha, Helga, Hillary, Lori, Mrs. Bell and erm..Luther) several times a week, the whole egg (shell included) can be fed but our fussy pups leave a trail of crunched up and spat out shell around the kitchen so we’ve given up trying!
+If you aren’t as mad as us and don’t have a garden full of chickens then try to buy Organic eggs.
 Veg and fruits are a big no no for cats and not essential for dogs but can provide some benefits.
 See below for the full veg response!

 4 | I’ve heard lots of people feed fruit and veg, is this necessary?